gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 * Again, the treatments with no cover crops yielded the best (6S and 2S)
 * The cereal rye treatment (5S) saw an approximately 3 bu/ac decrease in soy yield

+### Discussion
+In 2021, we saw no effect from block and a significant effect from treatment in both corn and soybeans.
+The 60 inch rows + interseeded cover crop treatment (4.2) was signifcantly different than all other treatments.
+This is probably due to the seeding rate error that led to a lower plant density than desired.
+The PGC treatment had a 12.75 bu/ac decrease in yield compared to the control.
+The treatments with no cover crops and manure applied yielded the best.
+Corn had an average price of $5.55/ bu in 2021 ([Source](https://www.extension.iastate.edu/agdm/crops/pdf/a2-11.pdf)), so the PGC treatment would correspond to over $70 lost per acre.

+For the soybean treatments, we again saw that the treatments with no cover crops had the best yields.
+The cereal rye treatment had a 3 bu/ac ($40/ac) decrease in yield.

 **Full Notebook**
 [nb viewer](https://nbviewer.org/github/gabbymyers/516X-Project/blob/master/_data/Yield%20Analysis.ipynb)